 Preheat the oven to 350 degrees F.

-Place delicata squash on a cutting board and use a sharp knife to cut the tips and tails off of the squash.
+Place delicata squash on a cutting board and use a sharp knife to carefully cut the tips and tails off of the squash.

 Cut each squash in half lengthwise and scoop out the seeds and innerds with a metal spoon.